| 365 Analysis BIG OIL 12/08/02 by Jeff Dieffenbach The U.S. Men’s National Team survived two scares in advancing to

 Honduras being tied for third two points back and having to play one

+another in their final game.
+What if Honduras had won?
 According to SoccerAge.com’s Jason T. Robinson in an August 6th

 article, the Honduran national team allegedly took bribes from a